Your passport is ready, and your bags are packed for your overseas vacation. But there’s one thing you may have

 If you’re traveling somewhere with a high risk of a vaccine-preventable disease, it’s recommended you get the vaccine.
 And certain countries require vaccines, usually against yellow fever.

-Here are the four most common vaccines recommended (or required) for travel abroad:
+Here are the five most common vaccines recommended (or required) for travel abroad:

 - Yellow fever: Yf-Vax is one of the most common.
 Yellow fever is transmitted via mosquitoes in parts of Africa, the Caribbean, and Central and South America.
 Depending on where you’re going, you may be required to show proof that you’ve received a yellow fever vaccination before being allowed to enter; your doctor can provide you with a certificate.

 - Measles: According to the CDC, most measles cases in the U.S. originate from international travel, largely in parts of Asia, the Middle East, and Africa, although in the past several years, outbreaks are occurring in much of the world.
 While most people born after 1957 in the U.S. are immunized against measles, it’s common for people to have missed one of the two required doses that provide full immunity.
 Be sure to check your immunization status with your primary care provider so you can get up-to-date if need be.

 - Hepatitis A: This is one of the most vaccine-preventable diseases people get during travel.
 The liver disease is spread through contaminated food or water, and is common in parts of Africa, Asia, India, Central and South America, and the Middle East.
 Ask your doctor about Havrix vs. Vaqta.

 - Typhoid: Caused by bacteria found in contaminated food and water in developing countries, typhoid symptoms usually take 7-14 days to appear.
 There are two options for this vaccine: Typhim Vi, a one-dose inactive shot, or Vivotif, a four-dose live oral capsule.
 Both vaccines require a booster.